-Mukwa Musayett (Saulteaux/Norwegian) Assistant Professor, Thompson Rivers University School of Social Work & Human Service BEST INTERESTS OF THE CHILD oday's First Nations, Métis and Inuit children and youth are descendants of diverse, thriving, healthy, self-sustaining and selfgoverning families, communities and nations that continue to live on this land since time immemorial.
+Mukwa Musayett (Saulteaux/Norwegian) Assistant Professor, Thompson Rivers University School of Social Work & Human Service BEST INTERESTS OF THE CHILD oday's First Nations, Métis and Inuit children and youth are descendants of diverse, thriving, healthy, self-sustaining and self-governing families, communities and nations that continue to live on this land since time immemorial.
 It is important to understand that Indigenous children have rights under Canadian federal and provincial laws and that they also have rights under Aboriginal laws that predate any Canadian laws, jurisdictions, policies or practices.
 In what is now known as Canada, contact between First Nations and Europeans is most recent in BC and only occurred in 1775 between the Haida First Nations peoples and Spanish sailors.
-Today Indigenous children live with the difficult legacy of what has happened since the For more information on Children's rights or to download this poster visit: http://www.unicef.org/rightsit e/484_540.htm time of contact.
-Examples of this legacy include the introduction of diseases for which our Nations had no natural immunities, the deaths of huge numbers of our populations which led to social disorganization, the colonization of our nations through the imposition of European laws, policies and practices such as the Indian Act, residential schools, child welfare and criminal justice

-UN Convention on the Rights of the Child In Child Friendly Language Carlas ar 24 Soldage an
+Today Indigenous children live with the difficult legacy of what has happened since the time of contact.
+Examples of this legacy include the introduction of diseases for which our Nations had no natural immunities, the deaths of huge numbers of our populations which led to social disorganization, the colonization of our nations through the imposition of European laws, policies and practices such as the Indian Act, residential schools, child welfare and criminal justice systems.
+The Canadian governments banned Indigenous languages, ceremonies, healing practices, enforced the loss of Indigenous lands, resources, economies and systems of governance.
+Today that means that some Indigenous children live with risks that threaten their physical, emotional, mental and spiritual well-being.
+Today many Indigenous children are not safe because their mothers, fathers, extended families and communities are not safe.
+Many In- Use your Indigenous voice and be an advocate with others on behalf of vulnerable children and youth to have a positive Indigenous identity to learn about their culture and language.
+UN Convention on the Rights of the Child In Child Friendly Language "Rights" are things every child should have or be able to do.
+All children have the same rights.
+These rights are listed in the UN Convention on the Rights of the Child.
+Almost every country has agreed to these rights.
+All the rights are connected to each other, and all are equally important.
+Sometimes, we have to think about rights in